Bohr chaoticity of principal algebraic actions and Riesz product measures

-The proof of Bohr chaoticity under the additional assumption of atorality of $f$ is now complete.
-If $|\textsf{supp}(f)|=1$, atorality implies that we are in the situation of Example \ref{ex:constant} with $p>1$, so that $(X_f,\alpha _f)$ is Bohr chaotic.
+\begin{proof}[Proof of Theorem \ref{thm:mainZd}] Since Remark \ref{r:irreducible} allows us to assume without loss in generality that the polynomial $f\in R_d$ is primitive and irreducible, the proof of Bohr chaoticity under the additional assumption of atorality of $f$ is now complete.

+Indeed, if $|\textsf{supp}(f)|=1$, atorality implies that we are in the situation of Example \ref{ex:constant} with $p>1$, so that $(X_f,\alpha _f)$ is Bohr chaotic.
 If $|\textsf{supp}(f)|\ge 2$, Corollary \ref{cor:separation1} for $H=2$ and Corollary \ref{cor:separation2} show that the conditions (C1) and (C2) are satisfied.
-Therefore, Bohr chaoticity of $(X_f,\alpha _f)$ for irreducible atoral polynomials $f\in R_d$ follows from Theorem \ref{thm:mgood}.
+Therefore, Bohr chaoticity of $(X_f,\alpha _f)$ for irreducible atoral polynomials $f\in R_d$ follows from Theorem \ref{thm:mgood}. \end{proof}